 According to TJ Maxx, you just need to shop early, shop often, and don't second-guess yourself.
 Jillian Rugani, the manager of marketing for the retailer, stressed that most of its stores get deliveries every few days, so it's worth stopping in midweek instead of waiting for the weekend when you'll have to compete with more shoppers.
 "Unlike other types of retailers that generally buy seasonally, the average TJ Maxx store has new merchandise arriving several times a week," she says.

-And, although Rugani didn't confirm it, sometimes your local staff will let you know when deliveries arrive; after asking around at my fave TJ Maxx location, an employee let me know that a big shipment always came in on Tuesday and hit the sales floor by Wednesday.
+And, although Rugani didn't confirm it, sometimes your local staff will let you know when deliveries arrive; after asking around at my fave TJ Maxx location, an employee let me know that big shipments always came in at that store on Tuesdays and hit the sales floor by Wednesday.
 Meaning, if I was shopping on a Thursday, I was doing it wrong.

 It's possible to find, say, a 5.5-quart Le Creuset Dutch oven for just $90.
 (Maybe more, maybe less, depending on the sale, your luck, and whether or not Mercury is retrograde.)
-These pieces are often called "seconds," which means they're totally usable but may have some sort of small flaw, like a chip in the enamel.
+These pieces are often called "seconds," which means they're totally usable but may have some sort of small flaw, like a small chip in the enamel or an issue with the coloring.
 The point?
 It's worth giving the pot a solid look-over before you head for the register.

 Read this story before buying a discounted Le Creuset: If You Want an Affordable Dutch Oven, Here's What You Need to Know